tylerharter/cs301-projects/fall18/p9/README.md

 At the end of this function you should have one single list that contains all the data that was in the separate files.

-You should be able to test out this specific function by typing in the following at the command line :
+You should be able to test out this specific function by typing in the following at the command line:

 ```(bash)
 python main.py read_all sample_data